GeminiWind/serveless-examples/aws-s3-sftp-sync/README.md

 # ⚡ serverless-s3-sftp-sync

-Sync folder and file between S3 and SFTP
+Sync folder and file between S3 and SFTP as the following mechanism:

-For S3 => SFTP: use S3 Put Event
+- For S3 => SFTP: use S3 Put Event to trigger Lambda function.
+This function will get S3 object as readable stream, then put it to SFTP
-For SFTP => S3: use schedule trigger to poll SFTP file
+- For SFTP => S3: use schedule trigger to get which files need to be synced to S3 from SFTP.
+After finding these files, their name will be put into SQS.
+There will be Lambda which will be triggered when new message is pushed into this SQS.
+Then, in these Lambda, they will be get file from SFTP as stream then put to S3.

+By implementing mechanism, we can leverage of SQS + Lambda to handle in case that there are many file need to synced.

 Architecture